 - It’s cheap.
 Unlike costly therapy, anyone can grab a notebook and pen, find a quiet corner, and go to town.

 - It’s private.
 Does the idea of sharing your deepest thoughts with a therapist you just met sound unappealing?
 No problem!
 What happens in Las Journal stays in Las Journal.
 No one needs to know that what you really think about your boss or your neighbor but you and your stationary.

 - Go at your own pace.
 In a world where we always feel like we’re trying to keep up or get ahead, writing is something that can – in fact, must – happen at your own pace.
 Also, handwriting your journal forces your mind to slow to the pace of the pen – a gentle way to calm a whirlwind of constant thoughts.

 “Paper is more patient than people.” – Anne Frank

-Check out our FREE Journal Your Way To Joy guide, which provides you with ten journaling prompts specifically designed to help you unload stress and find more joy in your day.
+Journal for Joy!
+Check out our FREE Journal You Way Towards Joy Guide, which provides you with ten journal writing ideas specifically designed to help you reduce stress and find more joy in your day.